igorcasmarques/igorcasmarques.github.io/docs/resume/work-experience.md

 id: work-experience
 title: Work Experience
 description: My past employers
-slug: /work-experience
+slug: work-experience
 sidebar_label: 'Work Experience'
 sidebar_position: 3
 ---

 # Work Experience

 What I do as a technical writer today owes much to the 30+ college courses I've taught since 2011.
-Here are some highlights about my career.
+Here are some highlights about my career in the past decade.

 ## 2023: College Instructor